All Products

 • Pragma: no-cache

-If you enable this feature, the DCDN node sends the final effective cache policy to the client.
+After you enable this feature, the DCDN node will respond to the client with the final effective cache policy.

 Force Revalidation

-This parameter takes effect only when the cache expiration time is 0.
+This parameter takes effect only when the cache TTL is 0.
 The effects are as follows:

-• Disabled (default): When the time-to-live for DCDN is set to 0, files are not cached on the DCDN nodes, and an origin fetch is performed for each request.
+• Off (default): When the time-to-live (TTL) for DCDN is set to 0, files are not cached on DCDN nodes, and each request must retrieve content from the origin server.

 Weight

 The priority of the cache rule.
-The value can be from 1 to 99.
+Valid values: 1 to 99.
 A larger value indicates a higher priority.
-Rules with higher priorities take precedence.
+The rule with the highest priority takes precedence.

 Note

-• If you have multiple cache rules, set a different weight for each rule to control their execution priority.
+• If multiple cache rules are configured, set a different weight for each rule to control their execution priority.

 • If multiple rules have the same weight, the rule that was created earlier has a higher priority, regardless of the rule type.

-• If you configure multiple cache policies, DCDN stops matching other policies after one policy takes effect.
+• If multiple cache policies are configured, DCDN stops matching other policies after one policy takes effect.

 Rule Condition